San Francisco & Honeysuckle Cake

 I found a grocery store for breakfast goods and started each day with a bit of baguette, fresh fruit and a California Camembert.
 I rode the bus, in taxis, personal vehicles and on the cable car.
 We walked over the Golden Gate Bridge where a helicopter flew under us, got lost in the Presidio and took pictures at the Palace of Fine Arts.

-I took my shoes off and ran in the frigid Pacific Ocean followed by cocktails and a nosh overlooking the waves.
+I took my shoes off and ran in the frigid Pacific Ocean, followed by cocktails and a nosh overlooking the waves.
 I walked up the straight part of Lombard Street and down the curvy side.
 We shopped in the Castro and toured Alcatraz at night.
 I was a little cold the whole time, not having packed for how cool Northern California is and wore out a pair of shoes in all my exploring.
 Kim joined me for about half the time, but mostly it was just me and the city.
 That was just fine.

 DSC_0361.JPG

-Here is the leap to Hummingbird Cake
+Here is the leap to Honeysuckle Cake

 I have kids now and I am trying to raise them to be gastronomically adventurous.
 We are having family over for my son’s birthday this weekend.
 My son would rather have banana bread than a standard chocolate or vanilla birthday cake.
 And as good as my banana bread is, birthday cakes should have a bit of pizzazz, they should be something special.